FahmiBahri/SIEMAzureProject/README.md

 To gain a lot of data, I altered the settings of my new rule to allow traffic to come from any port and be received through any destination port, using any protocol.
 In usual circumstances, this would NOT be a good idea.
-However, I've done this on this project to attract as many attackers as possible so I had to make the VM highly discoverable.
+However, the aim of this project is to attract as many attackers as possible.
+Therefore, making the VM highly discoverable was paramount.